mezool/RT_assignment_2/README.md

 # RT Second Assignment
 This repository contains the codes of the second assignment for Research Track I course.
+I added the documentation (for Research Track Ⅱ course).

+# Documentation
+You can see the documentation of this repository from [here](https://mezool.github.io/RT_assignment_2/).

 # What I did
 Apart from the codes already given, I made three python codes (client3.py, get_target_position_node.py, robot_status_node.py), msg files and srv files to run the python codes, and a launch file to launch action client and service nodes.